 Table 1 shows the minimum core standards are criteria to which the PH ERU CBS team must adhere.
 They describe structure and performance during deployment, but they should be acknowledged and implemented prior to deployment.
 This allows the affected country to have confidence in the

+18 IFRC (2030).
+Strategy 2030; Platform for change Global reach, local action.
 Handbook PHE ERU CBS - revised January 2025 - L.